ConradKay/vim_quick_setup_script/README.md

 # vim_quick_setup_script
-My personal vim setup script with plugins for Python, Julia and Rust using Vim-Plug, a popular Vim plugin manager.
+My personal vim setup script with plugins for QoL, Python, and Rust using Vim-Plug.
+Changes colorscheme to Gruvbox.

 ## Prerequisites